Top 31 Python Projects | Beginner to Advanced (Updated 2023)

 India is a country with many religions.
 I love India.

 This QRcode module in python provides many other functionalities.
-Go and try those yourself by reading documentation.
+Go and try those yourself by reading the documentation.
 It will be fun and amazing for you.

 In Python, we can make GUIs using Tkinter.
-If you are very imaginative and creative you can do amazing stuff with Tkinter.
+If you are very imaginative and creative, you can do some amazing stuff with Tkinter.
 Here, we will make a Python Calendar GUI application using Tkinter.
 In this app, the user has to enter the year for which he wants to view the calendar, and then the calendar will appear.